-Antler Hill Barn is a one-of-a-kind structure designed by Richard Howland Hunt, son of Biltmore House architect Richard Morris Hunt.
+Antler Hill Barn is a unique structure designed by Richard Howland Hunt, son of Biltmore House architect Richard Morris Hunt.
 In the early 1900s, it stabled draft horses and mules; provided storage for hay, grain, and farm equipment; and housed the smithy and other work areas.
 The Barn also served as a social gathering place for the families of estate workers who called Biltmore home.

-And don’t forget to ask about these other options:
+Don’t forget to ask about these other options:

-- Outdoor activities such as rafting, biking, and horseback riding
+Outdoor activities such as rafting, biking, and horseback riding